shade-sdev/PassCrypt/README.md

 8. Click on export to export a backup of all your credentials on your desktop
 9. Click on import to select an exported csv file from either google chrome or passcrypt.

+Note: Website icon url is optional, if you leave this blank, the program will try to use the website's favicon as image.